BlogRenting in Colombia

 National buyers

 You're looking for a weekend farm.
 You open the "Near Medellín ≤ 2h" filter.
 Only farms where you can actually go and come back the same day appear.
-That's an hour of your life you saved compared to reviewing 80 irrelevant listings.
+That's an hour of your life saved compared to reviewing 80 irrelevant listings.

 Foreign buyers and digital nomads